Sarahjdes/100-days-of-code/log.md

 **Today's Progress**: Enki and codewars

 **Thoughts** My WTC17 weekend was awesome, but I'm so tired!
 A little Enki will do the trick for tonight :)

+### Day 87: April 3rd 2017, Monday

+**Today's Progress**: Enki and a bit of node

+**Thoughts** Another long day, didn't have much time to code, but I did do a few Enki workouts and started a node project with a colleague

+### Day 88: April 4th 2017, Tuesday

+**Today's Progress**: LearnYouNode!

+**Thoughts** I started LearYouNode today, and I like it!
+I want to maste node, as I will be using it for a project at work

+### Day 89: April 5th 2017, Wednesday

+**Today's Progress**: Keeping up with LearnYouNode

+**Thoughts** I really like LearnYouNode, as it is done inside your own terminal.
+No website needed!
+Very useful.
+Node itself is super duper interesting!